chaitanyagurrapu/ArrangeMock/README.md

 ```

 Anyone who had to set up this scenario had to spend some time googling before discovering the "Callback" method and how it can be used.
+And any subsequent developer who hasn't seen the "Callback" method of Moq before will probably have to look it up as well.

 The same set up in ArrangeMock looks like so ...

 ```c#
 var payrollSystemMock = new Mock<IPayrollSystem>();